ESTOS/gowebrtc.js/README.md

 gowebrtc.js
 ===========

-gowebrtc.js, an implementation of the simplewebrtc API powered by xmpp
+gowebrtc.js, an implementation of the simplewebrtc API powered by [XMPP](http://www.xmpp.org)

-See the [gowebrtc.me homepage](https://gowebrtc.me/) for documentation.
+See the [gowebrtc.me homepage](https://gowebrtc.me/) for documentation how to use it.